edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 ## Purpose
 Assign link numbers.

-## Downstream Port Behavior
+## Behavior

 ### Case 1: The Link Is Not Up or Not Initiating Upconfigration of Link Width

+#### Downstream Ports:

-Transmit TS1 Ordered Sets on all active downstream lanes.
+Transmit TS1 Ordered Sets on all active Downstream Lanes.

+If `upconfigure_capable = 1b`, transmit TS1s on any inactive lane that:
+– Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.

 The TS1s must:
-- Set the `Link` field to the selected link number
-- Set the `Lane` field to PAD
+- Set the `Link` field to the selected link number and the `Lane` field to `PAD`
 - Advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol

+#### Upstream Ports:

+Transmit TS1 Ordered Sets on all active Upstream Lanes.

 If `upconfigure_capable = 1b`, transmit TS1s on any inactive lane that:
 – Detected an exit from Electrical Idle during `Recovery`, – Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.

+The TS1s must:
+- Set both the `Link` and `Lane` field to `PAD`
+- Advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol

 ### Case 2: Link Is Up and Initiating Upconfiguration of the Link Width